rapidcow/perspective/docs/src/psp/json_proc.rst

 ``json_options``
 ''''''''''''''''

-The ``json_options`` option is only used when a file path is passed to :meth:`JSONLoader.load`.
-It's kind of pointless but maybe some people will find this useful (perhaps better than subclassing and overriding :meth:`JSONLoader.load_json`, I don't know???)
+The ``json_options`` option is only used by the :meth:`JSONLoader.load_json` method, which describes extra keyword arguments to pass to :func:`json.load`.
+It's kind of pointless but maybe some people might find this useful (perhaps better than subclassing and overriding :meth:`JSONLoader.load_json`, I don't know???)

 >>> import decimal